Old Mandarin

 Old Mandarin or Early Mandarin was the speech of northern China during the Jurchen-ruled Jin dynasty and the Mongol-led Yuan dynasty (12th to 14th centuries).
 New genres of vernacular literature were based on this language, including verse, drama and story forms, such as the qu and sanqu.

 The phonology of Old Mandarin has been inferred from the ʼPhags-pa script, an alphabet created in 1269 for several languages of the Mongol empire, including Chinese, and from two rime dictionaries, the Menggu Ziyun (1308) and the Zhongyuan Yinyun (1324).
 The rhyme books differ in some details but show many of the features characteristic of modern Mandarin dialects, such as the reduction and disappearance of final stops and the reorganization of the four tones of Middle Chinese.
-Zhuzi yulei (c.1270) is also believed to record a form of Early Mandarin in conversation.

 Name

 The name "Mandarin", as a direct translation of the Chinese (官話, 'language of the officials'), was initially applied to the lingua franca of the Ming and Qing dynasties, which was based on various northern dialects.
 It has since been extended to both Standard Chinese and related northern dialects from the 12th century to the present.

-The language was called (漢兒言語, ' language') or in the Korean Chinese-language textbook Nogeoldae, after the name or used by the Mongols for their subjects in the northern area formerly ruled by the Jin, in contrast to for those formerly under the Southern Song dynasty.
+The language was called (漢兒言語, ' language') in the Korean Chinese-language textbook Nogŏltae, after the name or used by the Mongols for their subjects in the northern area formerly ruled by the Jin, in contrast to for those formerly under the Southern Song dynasty.